Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Critical value curves and their singularities

-The quantity $\lambda_k(\theta)+\lambda_k''(\theta)$ therefore has a two-fold importance: First, by Eq.~\eqref{e:singular_points_1}-~\eqref{e:singular_points_2}, $\lambda_k(\theta)+\lambda_k''(\theta)=0$ means that $(x_k(\theta),y_k(\theta))$ is a singular point of the $k$-critical value curve and, secondly, by the above, $\lambda_k(\theta)+\lambda_k''(\theta)$ dictates the curvature of the $k$-critical value curve.
-The next ingredient is the following lemma: \begin{lemma} where $z_k(\theta)$ is the (normalized) eigenvector associated with $\lambda_k(\theta)$, $(\cdot)'$ denotes the derivative relative to $\theta$, and $(\cdot)^\dagger$ denotes the Moore-Penrose pseudo-inverse. \end{lemma} \begin{proof} This is a corollary of a general result~\cite[Th.
+The quantity $\lambda_k(\theta)+\lambda_k''(\theta)$ therefore has a two-fold importance: First, by Eq.~\eqref{e:singular_points_1}-~\eqref{e:singular_points_2}, $\lambda_k(\theta)+\lambda_k''(\theta)=0$ means that $(x_k(\theta),y_k(\theta))$ is a singular point of the critical $k$-value curve and, secondly, by the above, $\lambda_k(\theta)+\lambda_k''(\theta)$ dictates the curvature of the critical $k$-value curve.
+To determine the sign of the curvature, first observe that $\theta$ is measured trigonometrically, but in addition an \textbf{\textit{orientation}}, that is, a direction to circulate along the curve, more precisely, an assignment of a sign to $ds_k$, is necessary.
+It is common practice to take the orientation trigonometric as well.
+To solve the $\pm$ ambiguity, the following technical result, which relates the curvature to the eigenstructure of the Hamiltonian, is needed: \begin{lemma} where $z_k(\theta)$ is the (normalized) eigenvector associated with $\lambda_k(\theta)$, $(\cdot)'$ denotes the derivative relative to $\theta$, $(\cdot)^+$ denotes the Moore-Penrose pseudo-inverse, and

+\end{lemma} \begin{proof} Eq.~\eqref{e:fromKarow} is a corollary of a general result~\cite[Th.
 3.7(.3)]{GutkinJonckheereKarow} about numerical ranges; for the specific details related to adiabatic computation, see~\cite[Sec.
 4.2.2]{adiabatic}.
-To keep the exposition self-contained, the material is reviewed in Appendix~\ref{a:differentiability}. \end{proof}
+To keep the exposition self-contained, the relevant material is reviewed in Appendix~\ref{a:differentiability}.
+Eq.~\eqref{e:frommine} stems from the expansion $H'_\theta \ket{z_k}=\sum_\ell q_{k,\ell}(\theta)z_\ell(\theta)$ in terms of the eigenbasis of $H_\theta$ and the definition of the Moore-Penrose pseudo-inverse as